SonaaRajagopal/SignSavvy/README.md

 # SignSavvy 🚦

-Welcome to SignSavvy — a powerful traffic sign detection and recognition system.
+Welcome to SignSavvy, a powerful traffic sign detection and recognition system.
 Leveraging a custom-trained YOLOv9 model, SignSavvy achieves an impressive 93% detection accuracy.